sveltejs/svelte-preprocess/docs/preprocessing.md

 | `syntax`         | `undefined` | the syntax to be used.                                          |
 | `configFilePath` | `undefined` | the path of the directory containing the PostCSS configuration. |

-**Note**: In auto-preprocessing mode, you can set `postcss: true` if `postcss-load-config` is installed and `svelte-preprocess` will look for a PostCSS config file in your project.
+In auto-preprocessing mode, you can set `postcss: true` if `postcss-load-config` is installed and `svelte-preprocess` will look for a PostCSS config file in your project.

+When a `lang="sugarss"`/`type="text/sugarss"` is found, `sugarss` is automatically loaded and extra indentation is removed.

 You can check the [PostCSS API reference](https://api.postcss.org/) for PostCSS specific options.